 The central protagonist is Romy Leslie Hall, a 29-year-old inmate and former lap dancer at the Mars Room, a notorious, seedy strip club in San Francisco.
 Romy is serving two consecutive life sentences for murdering a man who relentlessly stalked her.
 She has a young son, Jackson, who becomes entangled in the child welfare bureaucracy.
 Although prison separates Romy from Jackson for four long years, she goes to great lengths to track him down.

-Romy's tragic, hard-luck story is one of many explored in a complex novel that keeps readers off-balance yet fully immersed.
+Romy's is just one of many stories in this complex, immersive novel.
 Supporting characters and their sordid proclivities and recidivism--along with subplots about an incarcerated dirty cop and a sensitive teacher at the prison--provide an unflinching look at brutality and power plays within the perimeters of razor wire--and beyond. --Kathleen Gerard, blogger at Reading Between the Lines